 Internal examination of the pelvis is also carried out to test the contractions or tightening of the pelvic muscles.
 A device called Perineometer is used for the internal examination through the vagina or rectum.

 Another way to check for the capacity of contractions of the pelvic muscles is with the electrodes.
 The doctor places the electrode between the anus and vagina/ scrotum.
 It is comparatively less invasive than any other method of diagnosis of pelvic floor dysfunction.

 Treatment of pelvic floor dysfunction

 Treatments of pelvic floor dysfunction are easily available today.
 There is nothing to dread about the treatment of pelvic floor dysfunction.
-The advances in the med-tech have made the treatments simpler than ever.
-The treatment enables a person to feel relaxed in the pelvic muscles.
+The advances in the med-tech have made the treatments of pelvic floor dysfunction simpler than ever.
+The timely treatment enables a person to feel relaxed in the pelvic muscles.
 This allows them to have normal bowel movements and keep the muscles in control.

-Do not go for self-diagnosis and medications.
+Do not go for self-diagnosis and medications for pelvic floor dysfunction.
 You should only have the medicines that your doctor prescribes.
 Self-medication can cause you a lot of health troubles and make the condition of your pelvic floor dysfunction severe.
 Therefore, it is wise to consume the muscle relaxant suggested by your doctor only.

 Surgery for the pelvic floor dysfunction becomes mandatory if its actual cause is rectal prolapse.
 In rectal prolapse, the tissues of the rectum droop down to the opening of the anus.
 So, it requires the surgery to unfasten the pelvic organs and relax the muscles.